 Just soak overnight, and it is ready for use.

 Straight coir contains only low amounts of plant nutrition but can be used for seeds and cuttings as long as they are potted up once established.

 NuGro is a perfect balanced plant food for using with coir block, especially as an initial plant food and for subsequent feedings.
 NuGro is very easy to use.
-Just add 24ml in 3 litres of water per block.
+Just add 24ml in 3 litres of water per brick.

-The compost from your coir block can now be added to your own compost mixes.
+The compost from your coir brick can now be added to your own compost mixes.
 Or you can add well-rotted manure, green waste, bark, sand, or grit to it for your perfect mix.
 Potting compost will be produced by adding our specially formulated plant food or 5Fs fertilizer.

 Top quality coir

 All Fertile Fibre coir is quality controlled, from sustainable organic sources at least 50 miles from the ocean.
 To ensure freedom from salt — which ruins some of the coir on the market — our product is carefully tested.
 Tests include electric conductivity, pH, density and consistency, sodium, potassium.
 Coir is the ideal medium for hydroponics.